Rockylars/Wulfram/docs/items/passive/good/Roaming Raven/idea.md

 <br>
 **Abyss:** Shaped like the item

-- Adds a flying raven familiar that goes straight at enemies below half health, dealing contact damage.
+- Adds a flying raven familiar that goes straight at enemies (moves somewhat like **Dark Esau**) below half health, dealing contact damage.
 - Blocks tears and damages anything it runs into.